Image: “Faces of Regent Park”. Photo by Dan Bergeron | Fauxreel.ca

 Placemaking is a practice advanced by urbanist Jane Jacobs and others in the 1960s that promoted multi-dimensional approaches to planning, designing and managing public spaces.
 NYC-based Project for Public Spaces has helped rekindle interest in placemaking and expand its adoption in the urban development community over the past few decades.

-Artscape coined the term “creative placemaking” in 2006 to assert that there is a legitimate field of theory and practice underpinning its work.
+Artscape coined the term “creative placemaking” in 2006 to assert that there was a unique way in which arts, culture and creative pursuits could be leveraged to add transformative value to neighbourhoods.
 The notion behind creative placemaking is not simply about undertaking placemaking in a creative way, but rather it is about leveraging art and culture as a catalyst for urban and community development.
 Today there is a global community of practice using creative placemaking approaches to develop stronger, more dynamic and inclusive communities.